taimos/alexa-vui-generator/README.md

 ### Using types.yaml

-You can use the provided function `generator.readTypesFromYAML` as `typeGeneration` that reads the slot types from a file called `types.yaml`.
+You can use the provided function `generator.readTypesFromYAML` as a function in `typeCreators` that reads the slot types from a file called `types.yaml`.

 `types.yaml`
 ```yaml